 In the case of capacity market participants with system-backed capacity import resources or generator-backed capacity import resources, all participation contact roles must be assigned to the capacity market participant or to an affiliate of the capacity market participant.
 Details with respect to contact roles are set out in “Market Manual 1.3: Identity Management Operations Guide”.

 Post-auction market participant authorization processes are further detailed in “Market Manual 1.5: Market Registration Procedures”.

 Prudential Support

+(market rules: Ch.
+2, s.
+5B)